 Dinner was ready.

 What did you think to this week’s writing prompt?
 Did you submit anything for it?
 Have you ever written any flash fiction before?
 I’d love to know what you think to my snippets and writing prompts, so feel free to sign up and let me know what you think below or leave a comment on my Instagram page.
-You can also follow Gillian Church to take part in her Wednesday Writing Prompt challenge.
+You can also follow Gillian Church to take part in her Weekly Writing Prompt challenge.